Citizenship Physical Presence Calculator

 - DO the obvious and keep a careful record of all your trips outside of Canada.
 Print out ticket receipts.
 Keep all visa stamps in your current passport and scan them or photocopy them to have a clear record of the exact date you left and then returned.
 Do it for each and every trip that takes you abroad.
 Remind yourself to do this obvious little bit of personal record-keeping.
 It will save you trouble later on.

 - Even if you are a truck driver crossing the U.S. border on a weekly basis.
 If you don’t have an exact record of each and every trip you made as a truck driver, for example, you can attach a hand-written note to your application indicating the dates are approximate.
-But it is likely your application will be delayed as CIC decides how much time you were absent from Canada.
+But it is likely your application will be delayed as IRCC decides how much time you were absent from Canada.

 - The same is true for airline employees who travel into and out of Canada on a frequent basis.
 As well as any other permanent residents whose work takes them out of the country on a regular basis.
 Keep records for every trip.

 - DON’T do the short-cut and try to shave a few days off a trip if you realize you mistakenly did not meet the days requirement.
-You will almost certainly receive the dreaded Residence Questionnaire from CIC.
-This means you will have to respond with supporting documentation to dispel any doubts CIC has regarding your resident days.
+You will almost certainly receive the dreaded Residence Questionnaire from IRCC.
+This means you will have to respond with supporting documentation to dispel any doubts IRCC has regarding your resident days.
 It means a delay in your citizenship application of anywhere from 6 months to a year.
 Don’t do it.
 State the truth and if it means waiting a few more months, so be it.